We Analyzed the Future Direction of GeoVax Labs Inc. (GOVX), Here is What We Found

 Many brokerage firms have already submitted their reports for GOVX stocks, with Maxim Group repeating the rating for GOVX by listing it as a “Buy.”
 The predicted price for GOVX in the upcoming period, according to Maxim Group is $8 based on the research report published on November 19th of the previous year 2020.

-During the last 5 trading sessions, GOVX fell by -10.86%, which changed the moving average for the period of 200-days by -51.15% in comparison to the 20-day moving average, which settled at $6.02.
-In addition, GeoVax Labs Inc. saw 38.46% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOVX rose by +16.78%, which changed the moving average for the period of 200-days by -32.54% in comparison to the 20-day moving average, which settled at $5.63.
+In addition, GeoVax Labs Inc. saw 50.30% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOVX